fwextensions/QuicKey/docs/ctrl-tab/index.md

 6. Download [ctrl-tab.ahk](ctrl-tab.ahk), an AutoHotkey script that sets up the keyboard shortcuts for *QuicKey*.

-7. Drag the `ctrl-tab.ahk` file to the startup folder and then double-click it.
+7. Drag the `ctrl-tab.ahk` file to your startup folder and then double-click it.

 Now switch between a few different tabs in Chrome using the mouse (since *QuicKey* was just installed, it won't have any recent tab history).
 Then press and release <b><kbd>ctrl</kbd><kbd>tab</kbd></b> to switch to the previous tab.